extjs24/heap-infinite-scroll/README.md

     var scroll = $('container-selector').heapInfiniteScroll({options});

-Or in the style javascript:
+Or in the style of javascript:

     var scroll = new HeapInfiniteScroll('container-selector', {options});